dmlc/gluon-nlp/docs/api/model.train.rst

 gluonnlp.model.train
 =====================

-Gluon NLP Toolkit supplies models with train-mode since the corresponding models have different behaviors in training and inference, e.g., the number and type of the outputs from the forward pass are different.
+GluonNLP Toolkit supplies models with train-mode since the corresponding models have different behaviors in training and inference, e.g., the number and type of the outputs from the forward pass are different.

 .. currentmodule:: gluonnlp.model.train